 - The Brand Fan – The passionate believer in your brand

-- Product Demonstration Video – Give them something to watch and share before release, build momentum.
+- Product Demonstration Video – Give them something to watch and share before release, and build momentum.

 - Brand Video – Building the story about your company and its beliefs